 Phone Number: (607) 273-7482

-2. Ithaca Farmers Market
+5. Shop great finds at Ithaca Farmers Market

-Spend a lazy morning strolling through the stalls of Ithaca’s lakeside open-air farmers market.
+Among the many must-do Ithaca activities is spending a lazy morning strolling through the stalls of Ithaca’s lakeside open-air farmers market.
 Locally grown, organic produce and fresh flowers may be its specialty, but vendors at this funky pavilion also offer local wines and crafts.
 Hosted in a large, airy, waterfront pavilion, the Ithaca Farmers Market has something for everyone.
 With cuisine ranging from Sri Lankan to Korean to the standard breakfast burrito, you can snack as you peruse the local vendors and merchants, pick up a fresh bouquet of flowers, or just sit by the water and listen to the live musicians.

 Ithaca Farmers Market